kingdavid425/CPTS260/README.md

 # CPTS260
-Assignment completed for CPTS 260 at WSU
+Assignments completed for CPTS 260 at WSU

-Everything written in assembly using MIPS
+Everything written in assembly using Mars MIPS

 Plagiarism is wrong and prevents you from learning the material.
 Do not do it!